qiime2/amplicon-docs/docs/explanations/getting-started.md

 The *amplicon distribution* is built on what we call the QIIME 2 Framework (or *the framework*).
 The framework is where the general-purpose functionality exists, including data provenance tracking, the plugin manager, and more.
 As an end user, you don't really need to know anything about this, but it's helpful to know that it exists and is different from the amplicon distribution to understand the ecosystem of tools.
-The amplicon distribution, and other tools such as [MOSHPIT](https://moshpit.readthedocs.io/) (formerly referred to as the *metagenome distribution*) and [genome-sampler](genome-sampler.readthedocs.io/), are technically *built on top of the QIIME 2 Framework*.
+The amplicon distribution, and other tools such as [MOSHPIT](https://moshpit.readthedocs.io/) (formerly referred to as the *metagenome distribution*) and [genome-sampler](https://genome-sampler.readthedocs.io/), are technically *built on top of the QIIME 2 Framework*.

 **The amplicon distribution of QIIME 2 includes a suite of plugins that provide broad analytic functionality that supports microbiome marker gene analysis from raw sequencing data through publication quality visualizations and statistics.**
+There is not a single QIIME 2 workflow or command - rather it is a series of steps, and you choose which ones to apply.
+We provide general guidance through tutorials, like the [](moving-pictures-tutorial), and can provide more specific guidance on the [QIIME 2 Forum](https://forum.qiime2.org).
 Any amplicon is supported - not just the 16S rRNA gene.
 The plugins that come with the amplicon distribution are listed in [](available-plugins).
 Other plugins can also be installed independently - your main source for discovery and installation instructions for these is the [QIIME 2 Library](https://library.qiime2.org)[^developing-plugins].

+## Important concepts

 The following sections briefly present some important concepts for understanding QIIME 2 tools.
 You don't need to fully understand these to start using QIIME 2, but we think it will help you learn and build your bioinformatics skills if you have some brief exposure to these ideas.
 Links to where you can learn more are provided[^power-user].

-## Important concepts
+(getting-started:interfaces)=
 ### Interfaces

-All of QIIME 2's analytic functionality can be accessed through interfaces designed to help specific groups of users work most efficiently ([](#multiple-interfaces)).
+All of QIIME 2's analytic functionality can be accessed through multiple different interfaces, and you can choose to work with the one (or more) of these that you think you'll be most efficient with ([](#multiple-interfaces)).
 For example, domain scientists without advanced computing backgrounds can using QIIME 2 through graphical interfaces such as Galaxy.
 Power users can work with QIIME 2 on the command line, enabling straight-forward access on high-performance compute clusters and cloud resources.
 Research software engineers and data scientists can use QIIME 2 through its Python 3 API, facilitating development of automated workflows and integration of QIIME 2 tools as a component in other systems.